Travel n Tour

 Business Disruptions

-Increase in the number of sales channels
+Increase in the number of sales channels.

 The popularity of smartphones has persuaded travel players to embrace mobility as a medium to manage bookings and provide other experiences to increase customer stickiness.
 Simultaneously, social media sites have also become very popular, and travel portals are trying to utilize this trend by integrating different social media components with their sites.
 Of course, the number of channels also increases complexities in product management.